EMS-TU-Ilmenau/isac-uav-dataset/README.md

 ```
 in this way you need to pass a list of desired scenarios.

-After downloading you need to enter a password, then the files will be decrypted and unzipped in the main folder automatically.
+Before it starts to download, you need to enter a password, then the files will be downloaded, decrypted, and unzipped in the main folder automatically.
 For the password please contact anyone below:
 steffen.schieler@tu-ilmenau.de
 carsten.smeenk@tu-ilmenau.de